-The colour red has been chosen as it represents the ultimate sacrifice undertaken on the Beaches of Normandy and throughout WWII as a whole, so could be lit again on every Remembrance Sunday thereafter.
+Manufacturer recommends: Do not use petrol or spirit.
+Do not use scented or coloured oils.
+Use exclusively pure paraffin oil or lamp oil.
+Outdoor use only.
+20 hours light with one tank. colour red has been chosen as it resents the ultimate sacrifice lertaken on the Beaches of mandy and throughout WWII as a ole, so could be lit again at 11am on ry Remembrance Sunday thereafter.